aditya-AI/Product-Classification-using-Self-Designed-DataSet/README.md

 ```bash
 python3 video_to_images.py
 ```
-6. Both training and testing (on images) is in the `Classification.ipynb` notebook, which can be opened in jupyter notebook.
+6. Both training and testing (on images) is in the `Classification.ipynb` notebook, which can be opened in a jupyter notebook.
 Otherwise, run the below command in your virtual environment.
 Make sure to specify correct training and validation data paths.
 ```bash
 python3 Classification.py
 ```

-7. To test the model in real-time using your laptop's webcamera the `webcamera.py` script can be useful.
+7. To test the model in real-time using your laptop's web camera the `webcamera.py` script can be useful.
 Multi-threading is used to avoid the delay in reading each frame and model's prediction on each frame.
 Both `.ipynb` and `.py` files are present in the repository.
 ```bash
 python3 Web_Camera.py
 ```